JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/data/_index.md

 * `emojis/channel/1/definition.json`: the JSON file containing the emojis definitions
 * `emojis/channel/1/files/42.png`: N image files (png, jpg, ...), using numbers as filenames.

+## tokens

+The `tokens` folder contains long term token to connect to the chat.
+See the `LivechatProsodyAuth` class for more information.